 4. A Safe Sleep Space for Baby

-It’s not a fancy product, but safe sleep is so important for your baby!
-Follow the abcs of sleep to help reduce the risk of SIDS:
+It’s not a fancy product, but a safe sleep space is so important for your baby!
+You can use a crib or bassinet for your baby as long as you follow the abcs of sleep to help reduce the risk of SIDS:

 Alone—Your baby sleeps alone in his crib.
 His sleep space should be free from pillows, bumpers, stuffed animals, and blankets up until the appropriate age.
 Learn more about when your baby can sleep with a blanket.